-This sturdy ball corral holds a herd of balls and lets kids easily grab the balls at the bottom without unloading all the ones on top.
-It’s built from 3/4-in. plywood and 2x2s.
-We made our ball corral 24 in. wide x 33 in. high x 12 in. deep.
+Organize your garage with this sturdy ball corral holds a herd of balls and lets kids easily grab the balls at the bottom without unloading all the ones on top.
+It’s built from 3/4-inch plywood and 2x2s.
+We made our ball corral 24 inches wide x 33 inches high x 12 inches deep.
 The hooks on Bungee cords can be a safety hazard for kids and adults alike.
 So cut the hooks off the cords (or use elastic cord available at camping, sporting goods and hardware stores).

 Thread the cord through predrilled holes and secure with knots.
 Drill the holes slightly larger than the cords to make threading them easier.
 We added plumbing hooks and short gutter troughs on the outside of the corral to make it easy for kids to stash smaller balls, helmets and mitts.